We look around us and we witness a global crisis unfolding before our eyes. We might say to ourselves and to each other “It can’t go on like this.”

 A war feeds into public fears stress and anxiety.
 The current invasion of Russia into Ukraine typifies the ongoing stress.
 We live in the Era of Uncertainty leaving us with a binary choice.
 Either we develop non-violence and coexist or develop violence and cease to exist, except to impart suffering on others and ourselves.

-Thirty Alternatives to Prevent Wars or Stop wars
+Fifty Alternatives to Prevent Wars or Stop wars

 - Analysis/critiques of state of mind of political leaders and their behaviour